 The VRC’s images, accessed through the ImageBase, are high-quality JPGs that measure 1280-1600 pixels on the longest side.
 There are many variables that go in to presenting these and other images well, including the original source's image quality, your computing environment (graphics card, calibration, etc.), the quality of the projector, and the ambient light in classroom.
-The VRC has a color calibration tool called the Spyder which is available for Art Department faculty check-out.

 A quick guide to working with digital images:

 A good rule of thumb is to use images between 1200-1600 pixels on the long side.
 If you would like to zoom you will need an image that is at least 1600 pixels on the long side.
 Bigger is generally better.

 Note that while you can resize large images down to a smaller size, the opposite is not true.
 You cannot go from small to big without the image becoming pixilated.